nisanthchunduru/fairplay/README.md

 end
 ```

-Start enqueuing the job with `Fairplay.enqueue`
+Now, start enqueuing jobs with `Fairplay.enqueue`

 ```ruby
 Fairplay.enqueue(ProcessMessage, message_id)
 ```

+## Rate limiting behaviour

-In a normal scenario, `Fairplay.enqueue` enqueues a job in Sidekiq immediately.
+In a normal scenario, `Fairplay.enqueue` enqueues a job for immediate execution.
 However, when a job hits a rate limit, `Fairplay.enqueue` will place a time delay (known as penalty) between every subsequent job (utilizing Sidekiq's [Scheduled Jobs](https://github.com/mperham/sidekiq/wiki/Scheduled-Jobs) feature).

-When
+`Fairplay.queue` stops rate limiting once

-- A new rate limit period begins
+1. A new rate limit period begins
-- ***And*** all rate limited jobs have been processed
+2. ***And*** all pending rate limited jobs have been processed

-`Fairplay.enqueue` will resume its normal behaviour and start to enqueue new jobs immediately.
-This behaviour preserves the order of of jobs.
+The behaviour above ensures that jobs are processed in the order in which they arrive.